 Frustration with technology at work is a symptom of a larger problem

 Technology change is inevitable.
 It is a mandate that all organizations must undertake.
-In fact, business IT spending in the United States in 2021 is projected to total $3.8 trillion, according to Gartner.
-And the COVID-19 pandemic has only accelerated and underscored technology changes and transformation that continue to pressure organizations.
+In fact, business IT spending is projected to surpass $8 trillion before the end of the decade, according to Gartner.
+And developments in AI and hybrid work have only accelerated and underscored technology changes and transformation that continue to pressure organizations.

 Despite massive investments in and the constant stream of technological advances, companies struggle to achieve the productivity, efficiency, and customer experience improvements they hope to realize.
 Added to this, nearly half (41%) of the workforce say that they perform at least some of their job via telework, making these investments even more essential.
 This is why addressing employee frustration with technology is so critical (Figure 1).
 Simply implementing the best technology does not always lead to the best outcomes.